Bronchopulmonary Dysplasia (BPD) Imaging

 Findings can also be described according to the original 4 stages of BPD that Northway et al established[34] :

 By day 3, radiographic changes can be seen as pulmonary edema.
 By 1 week, images may show interstitial edema, septal lines, and loss of the clear outlines of pulmonary vessels.
 Strandlike opacities may be due to lymphatic engorgement or atelectasis.
-Cardiomegaly may be seen if PDA or fluid overload is present.
+Cardiomegaly may be seen if patent ductus arteriosus or fluid overload is present.
 The changes are early and severe if they are caused by infections.
 Infection and fluid overload are difficult to distinguish on radiographs alone.
 By the third week, fibrosis and/or atelectasis may be observed in upper lobes.

 Hyperinflation can produce right ventricular enlargement, prominent hila due to pulmonary arteries, and pruning of the peripheral pulmonary arteries.
 In rare cases, the trachea is enlarged and softened.